Datavault-UK/automate-dv-docs/docs/metadata.md

 Matillion, or Erwin Data Modeller.

 In the future, dbt will likely support better ways to manage metadata at this level, to put off the need for a tool a little longer.
-Discussions are [already ongoing](https://github.com/fishtown-analytics/dbt/issues/2401).
+Discussions are [already ongoing](https://github.com/fishtown-analytics/dbt/issues/2401), and we hope to be able to advise on better ways to manage metadata in future.